Prepare a strategy for attending a job fair to get results. Start by researching companies and organizing what you need to bring to the career fair.

 A career or job fair is a function where several companies from different industries come together to scout for new talent.
 At such an event, potential employees get the chance to showcase their skills and distribute their resumes to different companies.

-You also get a chance to network with other professionals at the fair.
-The candidates who are able to make an impression are the ones who are hired.
-However, a job fair can be a nerve-wracking experience because you meet many professionals at the fair and all of them are looking for the same thing: a job!
+Network with other professionals at the fair.
+The candidates who can make an impression will usually be the ones selected for a formal interview or hired on the spot.
+A job fair can be a nerve-wracking experience because you meet diverse professionals at the career fair and all of them are looking for the equivalent thing: a job!

-Know which companies are attending and find out more about the ones that you are interested in.
-Bring along any questions that you want to ask.
+Know which companies are attending and unearth more about the ones you are interested in by researching the company and finding more information about available positions.
+Bring along any questions you want to ask.
 Rehearse how you are going to answer the questions and, above all else, relax.

 Need additional help?
 Reach out to Candace to learn more!